dwrobel/flatcam/README.md

 - added progress for the generation of Isolation geometry
 - added progress and possibility of graceful exit in Panel Tool
 - added graceful exit possibility when creating Isolation
+- chagend the workers thread priority back to Normal

 9.09.2019